 Don’s sons, Dave, Dan, and Brad have continued the family tradition of innovation and expansion.
 Dart and its network of companies now boast a full suite of supply chain services including expedited and relay, dedicated, warehousing, portable storage, logistics, and intermodal services.

-Today, Dart is still under the ownership and oversight of the Oren family, and led by another innovative and energetic president and CEO, Dave Ables.
+Today, Dart is still under the ownership and oversight of the Oren family.
 Dart continues to lead the transportation industry with integrity and innovation for customers, owner operators, employees, and drivers alike.

 Top 100 Truckers for 2019